MicroBrew09/xenon-lfp-analysis/docs/source/Code.rst

         :height: 400px
         :alt: alternate text

+5. This generates a **filename_exportCH** hdf5 file in the same folder as the measurement file.

 B. Extract selected channels from BrainWave file recording
 -----------------------------------------------------------

-As mentioned earlier, to run this step you will first have to follow through on steps in the previous section to generate the *xx_exportCh* file,\
+As mentioned earlier, to run this step you will first have to follow through on steps in the previous section to generate the *xx_exportCh* file, \
 have a local Python 3.7 environment with all the dependencies (**pip install xenon-lfp-analysis**), BrainWave5 software installed, and the path for the installtion, \
-containing the *.dll files*. \\
+containing the *.dll files*.

 1. Open a terminal window, run the the Python code file *ExportToHDF5-ExtractDownsample.py*.
 ::